Intentional Play Based Curriculum

 Toddler Program (18 months to 30 months) – There are 2 toddler program rooms each licensed for 10 children

 Total Licensed capacity for Toddlers: 20 children.
 Ration of teacher to child: 1: 5

 20% mixed age grouping ie. Can accept 2 children under 18 months in each classroom.
 We suggest 15 months and makes it easier if they are walking

 Transition into our child care setting

 Starting your child in a new facility can be lead to separation anxiety for you as parent and your child.
 It is very natural for your child to be upset when separating from you in the first few weeks.
 This is very normal and every child experiences it in a different way or different degree.
-Some parents get upset if their child does not cry when they leave.
-Some children cry for a few days.
-Other take longer while some do not cry in the first week but by next week their experience some separation anxiety.
-For your reassurance, children adjust to change easily and more so when parents leave.
-They do not cry all day.
+Your child will have moments in the day when he/she cries during the adjustment period.
 Our Educator do their very best in ensuring your child feels safe, secure and cared for in friendly environment.
+Our Educators will redirect the child, provide an activity of interest to the child to distract the child.
 We have a great group of teachers who are trained and sensitive to your child’s needs.
 Staff are there to support your child in adjusting and during the separation process.